 Bennke also notes that chemists have been working on refining and perfecting Calone, and that flavour compounds with marine-like aromas include Ozonal and Algol.

 Watermelon ketone, white to off-white powder, light smell of seawater and watermelon.
-Widely used as the biochemical and pharmaceutical intermediates, also as additives in the food, spices and condiments functioning as aroma enhancement, sterilize and mould proof.
+Widely used as the biochemical and pharmaceutical intermediates, also as additives in the food, spices and condiments functioning as aroma enhancement, sterilisation and mould proof.
 Also can be used for producing the smell of seawater.

 As a watermelon ketone supplier, Qinmu is mainly specialized in producing high quality but low price Pharmaceutical intermediates, APIs, synthetic intermediates, as well as some materials in the dyes industries, almost half of the goods are for export.

 What Is Sodium Fluoride Used for?

 What Is Vitamin B1 Purpose and Where It May Be Obtaine...